 dm is an ls-like lister for CBM container formats - that includes both physical-media image formats (like .d64, .t64 .p00) and native/archival formats (like .lnx and [1-4]! zips). dm also includes a growing number of useful sub-commands for performing various tasks on supported containers formats that make sense in the command line context.
 Think of dm as a command line 'cousin' to DirMaster. dm was originally called cbmls when its only feature was listing.

-The features dm provides are split up into (sub)commands.
-With the release of v1.1.0 there are two: ls and diff.
-The default when no command is explicitly selected is 'ls' and in general dm will behave exactly like cbmls did.
-But you can use 'dm ls' if you want to explicitly invoke the ls/listing functionality. i.e. the following are equivalent:
+With the release of v1.5.0 there are six sub-commands; the default when no command is explicitly selected is 'ls' and in general dm will behave exactly like cbmls did.
+But you can also use 'dm ls' if you want to explicitly invoke the ls/listing feature. i.e. the following are equivalent: